Leafwing-Studios/leafwing_manifest/README.md

 # leafwing_manifest

 `leafwing_manifest` is a straightforward, opinionated tool to transform "assets on disk" into flexible, robust objects inside of your Bevy game.

-For more background reading on why this crate exists, and the design decisions made, check out [`MOTIVATION.md`].

-## Usage

-`leafwing_manifest` has four key concepts:
+There are four key concepts:

 1. **Id:** A unique identifier for objects of a given class (e.g. monsters, tile types or levels).
 Commonly stored as a components on game entities.
 2. **Item:** An in-memory representation of all of the shared data (e.g. name, asset handles, statistics) of game objects of a given kind.